Layered Jello Rainbow Salad

-I had a free afternoon over the Thanksgiving weekend, so I pulled out 5 small boxes of Jello, a box of unflavored gelatin, and a can of sweetened condensed milk to make this Jello rainbow salad.
-A Pyrex 9 x 13-inch pan (affiliate link) and liquid measuring cups completed my supplies.
+I had a free afternoon over the Thanksgiving weekend, so I pulled out 5 small boxes of Jello, a box of unflavored gelatin, and a can of sweetened condensed milk to make this layered Jello salad.
+A Pyrex 9 x 13-inch pan and liquid measuring cups completed my supplies.

 - PRO-Tip: Shake up the colors depending on the occasion.
 I chose a rainbow of colored Jello flavors, but using only red and green would be perfect for Christmas.
-Red, white and blue for the 4th of July.
+Red, white, and blue for the 4th of July.
 Or school colors for game day.
 The options are endless.

 - Measuring accurately is important so you don’t run out of the white mixture.

 - PRO-Tip: Use liquid measuring cups (affiliate link), not dry measuring cups for the best results.

 - Read through the directions once or twice before starting.
 Since this recipe has numerous steps and each layer needs to chill, you don’t want to mess up!